Listen to this post

 Yawning is not just related to sleep

 It’s interesting to note that 60-70% people yawn when they see someone else yawning.
 Earlier, it was believed that yawning was a precursor to sleep, i.e., if a person yawns a few times, it means that they are ready to head to bed.
-However, it has recently been revealed that yawns are not just associated with dipping energy levels; rather, they may actually tell a thing or two about your personality.
+However, it has recently been revealed that yawns are not just associated with dipping energy levels.

 A 2010 study from researchers Deborah Fein and Inge-Marie Eigsti, professors of psychological sciences (University of Connecticut), and their colleagues Molly Helt and Peter Snyder, found that the act of yawning may be an unconscious sign that the subject is attuned to others’ emotions.

-It might sound a little unbelievable at first, but repeated incomplete, unfinished yawns are manifestations of underlying anxiety or stress.
+It might sound a little unbelievable at first, but repeated incomplete, unfinished yawns are manifestations of underlying anxiety or stress coupled with not being able to ‘let go’.

 You see, yawning involves the stretching of muscles on the face and some muscles in the respiratory tract; it is also sometimes associated with a muscular stretching of the limbs and trunk.
 In simple words, when you yawn, you end up stretching a bunch of muscles in the face and chest.
 This stretching of muscles sends signals to the part of the brain that is associated with experiencing good sensations.